sundansx/pyMiner/README.md

 Limitations:
 - Tested only on Windows 10
-- will not monitor the ethminer task

 Requirements:
 - A miner program of your own.
-Designed to be used with latest etherminer on windows 10.
+Designed to be used with latest etherminer and nbminer on windows 10.
-- Python dependencies: on top of the original dependencies there's infi.systray for the Windows System Tray
+- Python dependencies: on top of the original dependencies there's infi.systray for the Windows System Tray.  exe file release has dependencies bundled

 Single executable available with ini and ico file in a ZIP file:
 - Built with "build.bat" file